Why Non-Alcoholic Drinks Make Us Feel Fantastic

 Studies show that drinking non-alcoholic beer can reduce your risk of heart disease, aid bone growth and even reduce your chance of getting illnesses like the common cold.

-And that’s not all; many zero-alcohol drinks are also chock-full of vitamins and minerals including folic acid, potassium, iron and zinc.
+And that’s not all; many zero-alcohol drinks contain vitamins and minerals including folic acid, potassium, iron and zinc.

 Meaningful social connections have been shown to play an important role in our overall health.
 In fact, strong social connections have been linked to lower rates of anxiety and higher self-esteem.